High-throughput bidirectional electro-optic transduction assessed with a practical quantum capacity: Theory of optomechanically stiff modes and the impacts of filtering them out

 Due to two simultaneous changes to our transducer design, the PNC was less effective at suppressing stiff modes.
 First, annealing the \SiN{} reduced its tensile stress by $\sim$15\%~\cite{jiang2016effect}, which shifted the transduction mode frequency closer to the band edge.
 Second, a structural modification accompanying the membrane pinning design affected the performance of the PnC.
 In addition to the pinning post that defines the $\sim$200~nm capacitor spacing between the membrane and the microwave circuit chip, we locate four posts close to the edge of the membrane, along its silicon support frame.
-These four edge posts perturbed the symmetry of the PNC, reducing its effectiveness at isolating the membrane.
-The degraded performance of the PnC combined with the shifted mode frequency led to the the stiff modes seen in Figs.~\ref{fig:spectrum} and \ref{fig:downconversion}, and increased $\gammam$ of the transduction mode.
-We corroborated these hypothesized errors with finite-element simulation and indeed found a higher average density of stiff modes, compared with devices without these five posts.
-Furthermore, we simulated designs that refine the pinned membrane architecture by relocating the edge posts to places of symmetry with respect to the PnC pattern.
+These four edge posts perturbe the symmetry of the PNC, reducing its effectiveness at isolating the membrane.
+The degraded performance of the PnC combined with the shifted mode frequency led to the the optomechanically stiff modes seen in the noise spectra shown in Figs.~\ref{fig:spectrum} and \ref{fig:downconversion}, and increased $\gammam$ of the transduction mode.
+Additionally, one stiff mode appears in $\eta(\omega)$ in Figs.~\ref{fig:spectrum}(a) and~\ref{fig:downconversion}(a), presenting as a sharp dip in efficiency at frequency $\omegas/2\pi=1.275$~MHz with approximate width of 1~kHz, resulting from the destructive interference of the coherent signal tone propagating through both the stiff mode and the compliant mode.
+We corroborate the hypothesized effects of the two mechanical changes using finite-element simulation, and indeed find a higher average density of stiff modes, compared with designs without the additional pinning posts.
+Furthermore, we simulate designs that refine the pinned membrane architecture by relocating the edge posts to places of symmetry with respect to the PnC pattern.
 These simulations predict a significant reduction of these detrimental effects.

 The relatively sharp frequency dependence of the noise spectrum in this device motivates us to define an integrated noise metric that would be relevant for signals taking advantage of the full transduction bandwidth.
 The minimum noise added to a signal with a given frequency profile can be calculated by computing the overlap integral of the added noise spectrum and normalized signal.
 We define the average input-referred added noise in upconversion by integrating over the transduction bandwidth: $\Naddintegrated= \int \Naddup(\omega)\cdot \etaapp(\omega) d\omega/\left[\int \etaapp(\omega) d\omega\right]$.